 For the Plus plan, this stage begins when you fill your first prescription in the year.
-When you are in this payment stage, you must pay the full cost of your drugs until you reach the plan's deductible amount, which is \$445 for 2021.
+When you are in this payment stage, you must pay the full cost of your drugs until you reach the plan's deductible amount, which is \$480 for 2022.

-For the Premier plan, you will pay a yearly deductible of \$445 on Tiers 3 (excluding select insulins if you do not receive "Extra Help"), 4 and 5 drugs.
-There is no deductible for Mutual of Omaha Rx Premier plan for select insulins.
-During the Deductible Stage, your out-of-pocket cost for these select insulins will be \$25 for a 1-month supply.
-To find out which drugs are select insulins, review the most recent Drug List we provided electronically.
-If you have questions about the Drug List, you can also call Customer Service

-(phone numbers for Customer Service are printed on the back cover of this booklet).
-You must pay the full cost of your Tiers 3 (excluding select insulins if you do not receive "Extra Help"), 4 and 5 drugs until you reach the plan's deductible amount.
+For the Premier plan, you will pay a yearly deductible of \$480 on Tiers 3 (excluding Select Insulins if you do not receive "Extra Help"), 4 and 5 drugs.
+There is no deductible for Mutual of Omaha Rx Premier plan for Select Insulins.
+During the Deductible Stage, your out-of-pocket cost for these Select Insulins will be \$25 for a 1-month supply at preferred network pharmacies, or \$35 for a 1-month supply at standard network pharmacies.
+To find out which drugs are Select Insulins, review the most recent Drug List we provided electronically.
+You can identify Select Insulins by the abbreviation "SI" in the Drug List.
+If you have questions about the Drug List, you can also call Customer Service (phone numbers for Customer Service are printed on the back cover of this booklet).
+You must pay the full cost of your Tiers 3 (excluding Select Insulins if you do not receive "Extra Help"), 4 and 5 drugs until you reach the plan's deductible amount.
 For all other drugs, you will not have to pay any deductible and will start receiving coverage immediately.